 What is a Fraud Analyst?

 What does a Fraud Analyst do?

-If any suspicious transactions are found, the fraud analyst will flag it and keep it in suspense until it can be checked and verified.
-The transaction could be set off for any number of reasons: transaction type, transaction amount, unusual transfers to unlikely partners, the place where the transaction originated, or a flurry of activity beyond the accepted norm for the account.
+If any suspicious transactions are found, the fraud analyst will flag the account and keep it suspended until it can be checked and verified.
+Transactions can be looked at for any number of reasons: transaction type, transaction amount, unusual transfers to unlikely partners, places where transactions originate, or a flurry of activity beyond the accepted norm for the account.

-For any suspicious transaction, the analyst (typically an officer of the bank) will try to obtain information that can support the origin of the transaction.
+For any suspicious transactions, the fraud analyst (typically an officer of the bank) will try to obtain information that can support the origin of the transaction.
 For fraudulent items, this information can bear out who perpetrated the fraudulent item and is responsible for the criminal activity in question.
-The officer will need to contact the bank branch, the account holder, and any other intermediate parties that may have come in contact with or handled the questionable item.
-They are responsible for keeping any collected information confidential while working to catch the criminals who may have committed the felony of check fraud or electronic fraud.
+The analyst will contact the bank branch, the account holder, and any other intermediate parties that may have come in contact with or handled the questionable item.
+They are responsible for keeping any collected information confidential while working to catch the criminal(s) who may have committed the felony.

 What is the workplace of a Fraud Analyst like?